JarryChou/qcrypto-ldpc/remotecrypto/README.md

+\page "remotecrypto - readme"

+This README is located in `qcrypto/remotecrypto/`.

 This is a futile attempt of documenting the different programs for the quantum key distribution suite.
 It is notoriously incomplete, and the reader is strongly advised to consult the C code of the programs for coments and usage